tmorozov/Get-n-Clear/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-run_analysis.R script does the following:
+run_analysis.R script does the following

 1. Checks if subdirectory "UCI HAR Dataset" is present in working directory
 2. If no "UCI HAR Dataset" is present - download data from link provided, and unzip result in working directory
 3. Loads datasets in R